k-barton/komodor/README.md

 This extension forked from [“Sciviews-K”](https://community.komodoide.com/packages/addons/sciviews-k/) by Philippe Grosjean, and since then has been largely rewritten.

+This add-on provides a file type named __“R\_extended”__ to avoid conflict with Komodo's built-in R syntax highlighter.
 Code completion and syntax checking works only with “R\_extended” not “R“.
 "R" language provided by this add-on is named __“R\_extended”__ to avoid conflict with Komodo's built-in R syntax highlighter.